The Conroe Lions Club was originally chartered on August 22, 1932; however, the club was not successful and its charter was relinquished.

-SCHOLARSHIPS – CNLC has a very active Scholarship Committee, which awards an annual total of $20,000 in scholarship funds.
+SCHOLARSHIPS – CNLC has a very active Scholarship Committee, which awards an annual total of approximately $20,000 in scholarship funds.
 These scholarships are awarded based on academic performance, leadership and activities, the desire to pursue higher education, and financial need.
 Consideration is also given, but not limited, to those planning to attend a trade or vocational school.
 These scholarship funds are available to seniors at Conroe High School and seniors of a state-accredited private/parochial school in the Conroe area.

 YOUTH CONTESTS – Other scholarships funds are offered through the Outstanding Youth, Drug Awareness Speech, and Diabetic Essay Contest.
 In each of these contests, candidates from Conroe High School make application and go through a judging process before a panel of membership.
 The top three students in each contest receives a $1,000 scholarship to be applied toward their college education.
 Furthermore, if the first place contestant is unable to attend the District contest, the second place contestant is given the same opportunity.
 The third place contestant would have the opportunity should the second place contestant be unable to participate in the District contest.

 DRUG AWARENESS – In addition to the Drug Awareness Speech Contest, CNLC has been actively involved in the community and schools with Drug Awareness projects.
 For example, the Drug Awareness Committee has placed over 25 McGruff – Crime Dog puppets in area schools, presented special drug awareness programs, participated in Red Ribbon Week, and conducted poster contests.